eduvpn/documentation/ROADMAP.md

 ## Work in Progress

-- Support for MySQL/MariaDB + memcached for [HA](PORTAL_HA.md), works fine for
+- Support for MySQL/MariaDB for [HA](PORTAL_HA.md), works fine for
-  portal, BUT we have to make it work with browser *sessions* as well
+  portal, BUT we have to make it work with browser *sessions* as well, i.e. implement memcached support
 - VPN Usage stats need to be completely redone, currently only "VPN client use" is available because that was easy
 - Add public CA and public WireGuard key to the discovery files to have an